AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 # Deep Transfer Learning
-**Electronic Medical Record (EMR) based infectious disease case detection often faces performance drop in a new setting, which may result from differences in population distribution, EMR system implementation, and hospital administrations.
-Considering both the similarities and the dissimilarities between a source setting and a target setting, transfer learning may offer an effective way of improving the re-usability of source knowledge in a target setting.
-This study aims to explore when and how deep transfer learning is useful for infectious disease case detection.**
+**Infectious disease case detection that is developed in one setting (source) and based on electronic health records (EHRs) often faces a performance drop in a new setting (target), which may result from differences in the two settings.
+Considering both the similarities and the dissimilarities between the two settings, deep transfer learning (DTL) may offer an effective way of improving the re-usability of source knowledge in a target setting.
+This study explored whether and when DTL can be useful for infectious disease case detection among emergency department visits.**

-**We simulated multiple transfer scenarios that vary in the target training size and the dissimilarity between the source and target settings measured by the Kullback–Leibler (KL) Divergence.
-We compared Domain Adversarial Neural Networks (DANN), a classic source data-based deep transfer learning method, source Model-based Deep Transfer Learning (MDTL), and baseline models, including a source model, a target model, and a combined model that was developed using the combination of source and target training data.
+**We simulated multiple transfer learning scenarios that vary with respect to the target training size and the extent of dissimilarity between the source and target settings (measured by the Kullback–Leibler divergence, KL).
+We compared the performance of Domain Adversarial Neural Networks (DANN) that use data from a training source and a deep transfer learning (MDTL) method that use models obtained from the source, with baseline models.
+Baseline models include source model, a target model, and a model that was developed using the combination of source and target training data.
 We have summarized our research findings in a manuscript, which will be submitted to a peer-reviewed journal soon.**

 **Through this GitHub repository, we publicly share the main research codes and simulated datasets so that other researchers can leverage them for further analysis.
-Our codes are derived from a transfer learning package by [Transfer-Learning-Library](https://github.com/thuml/Transfer-Learning-Library), which is under MIT license.**
+Our codes are derived from an open-source transfer learning library [Transfer-Learning-Library](https://github.com/thuml/Transfer-Learning-Library), which was  developed and released by Machine Learning Group, School of Software, Tsinghua University under the MIT license.**